llllllllll/c-extension-tutorial/README.rst

 The CPython interpreter allows us implement modules in C for performance critical code or to interface with external libraries while presenting users with a high level Python API.
-This tutorial will teach you how to leverage to power of C in your Python projects.
+This tutorial will teach you how to leverage the power of C in your Python projects.

 We will start by explaining the C representation of Python objects and how to